jenn14108/DeisTransportApp/README.md

-Welcome to the Brandvan App!
+Welcome to the BranVan App!
 This is a voice-controlled app that interfaces with Brandeis shuttles and vans.
 Our ultimate goal with this app is to make the user experience with transportation provided by the school more positive and less frustrating.